 - Blend until smooth

-With a standard blender you want to blend as you go to get a smoother consistency.
+With a standard blender, you want to blend as you go to get a smooth and creamy consistency.

 - Add ingredients into blender in the order they appear in the recipe, starting with the almond milk followed by the spinach, frozen banana, frozen blueberries, and chia seeds.
 Blend until smooth.

 - This recipe makes 1 adult smoothie or 2 kid size smoothies.

 - If you do not have a high speed blender put the almond milk in first followed by the banana.
 Blend until smooth.
 Add spinach.
 Blend until smooth.
 Add blueberries.
 Blend until smooth.
 Add chia seeds and pulse to combine.